-These statements are only predictions and involve known and unknown risks, uncertainties and other factors, including the risks set out in the section entitled "Risks and Uncertainties" commencing on page 16, which may cause the Company's or its industry's actual results, levels of activity or performance to be materially different from any future results, levels of activity or performance expressed or implied by these forward-looking statements.
+These statements are only predictions and involve known and unknown risks, uncertainties and other factors, including the risks set out in the section entitled "Risks and Uncertainties" commencing on page 18, which may cause the Company's or its industry's actual results, levels of activity or performance to be materially different from any future results, levels of activity or performance expressed or implied by these forward-looking statements.
 These risks and uncertainties include, but are not limited to the following risks:

-- negative results from the Company's clinical trials; - the effects of government regulation on the Company's business; - the viability and marketability of the Company's technologies; - the development of superior technology by the Company's competitors; - the failure of consumers and the medical community to accept the Company's technology as safe and effective: - risks associated with the performance of commercial partners and critical suppliers and service providers; - risks associated with the Company's ability to obtain and protect rights to its intellectual property; - risks and uncertainties associated with the Company's ability to raise additional capital; - risks and uncertainties associated with shutdowns or delays caused by the COVID-19 pandemic; and - other factors beyond the Company's control.
+- negative results from the Company's clinical studies and/or trials; - the effects of government regulation on the Company's business; - the viability and marketability of the Company's technologies; - the development of superior technology by the Company's competitors; - the failure of consumers and the medical community to accept the Company's technology as safe and effective; - risks associated with the performance of commercial partners, critical suppliers and service providers; - risks associated with disagreements or disputes with the Company's commercial partners, critical suppliers, and service providers; - risks associated with the Company's ability to obtain and protect rights to its intellectual property; - risks and uncertainties associated with the Company's ability to raise additional capital; - risks and uncertainties associated with shutdowns or delays caused by the COVID-19 pandemic; and - other factors beyond the Company's control.